-REGISTER FOR A PUBLIC COURSE:
+PUBLIC COURSE

-- Gain fresh perspectives from others in the industry through classroom discussions - Public classes take you away from the distractions of the office and allow you to focus on learning - Tuition includes continental breakfast, lunch, afternoon snacks and beverages - Courses are held at SCA's training center in Houston, TX, as well as at other US & international venues
+- Gain fresh perspectives from others in the industry through classroom discussions. - Get away from the distractions of the office and allow focus on learning. - Tuition includes continental breakfast, lunch, afternoon snacks, and beverages. - Courses are held at our training center in Houston, TX, as well as at other US & international venues.